The 25 greatest emo albums ever

 2. Fall Out Boy – From Under The Cork Tree (2005)

 There were several things that weren’t exactly normal about the making of From Under The Cork Tree.
 The album’s producer, Neal Avron, didn’t actually want to work with Fall Out Boy at first, telling Kerrang! that the initial demos he heard “were very rough-sounding” and that he “didn’t think the songs were great”.
 Hardly the best of starts.
 Then there’s the notorious tension between Patrick Stump and Pete Wentz.
 The two had fallen out over the chorus of Sugar, We’re Goin Down, and things came to a head when Patrick punched a camera Pete was filming him with in the studio.
 Pete even found himself recording some vocals in a toilet at one point; not wanting his bandmates to watch him track the spoken word outro of Get Busy Living Or Get Busy Dying, he ended up crouched down in the studio bathroom with a microphone in order to finish the song.

 And yet, despite all this bizarre behaviour, Fall Out Boy produced a killer breakthrough album that catapulted them into the eyes and ears of the mainstream.
 Propelled by the success of Sugar, We’re Goin Down and fellow single Dance, Dance – both of which hit the Top 10 in the UK charts – Patrick, Pete, Joe Trohman and Andy Hurley fast became one of the biggest bands in rock.

-Nearly 15 years and millions of album sales on from its release, From Under The Cork Tree remains essential listening for anyone looking to acquaint themselves with the world of emo – and even genre purists can’t deny them that.
+Millions of album sales on from its release, From Under The Cork Tree remains essential listening for anyone looking to acquaint themselves with the world of emo – and even genre purists can’t deny them that.

 1. My Chemical Romance – The Black Parade (2006)